10 Fluid Statics & the Hydrostatic Equation

 Digital Manometers & Pressure Transducers

-Liquid manometers have limitations in that they are large and bulky and are more suited to a laboratory than routine use in the field.
-Such types of manometers also cannot be interfaced with a computer.
+Such types of manometers, however, cannot be interfaced with a computer and they take a very long time to read the scales.
 However, digital pressure manometers are available in convenient, portable, battery-powered sizes for ease of use, with single or multiple inputs and outputs for controlling measurements and transferring data.
 In addition, calibrations or correction factors can be incorporated into the software used to control the digital manometer.

 A pressure sensor or pressure transducer is a solid-state device used for pressure measurement.
 A pressure sensor generates a voltage or other analog signal that is a function of the pressure imposed upon it.
 The sensor must be calibrated by applying known pressures and recording the output voltage, the resulting relationship being known as the calibration function.
 In most cases, this relationship is linear, so the calibration is represented by a single calibration constant.
 The sensor’s signal may also be conditioned by amplifying and/or filtering, followed by converting the signal to digital form.